So the kidlets and I were in Target this morning, racing to get an errand done between church services and a meeting we wanted to attend.

-Naturally (and not so understandably), Else and Karl and I got to St. Mark’s a few minutes late for the beginning of the meeting after the first Sunday service.
+Naturally, Else and Karl and I got to church a few minutes late for the beginning of said church meeting after the first Sunday service.

 Naturally, I used the time between the end of that meeting and the beginning of the next service to try and be all places at all times and dash to Target to pick up a need.